 Splunk provides product features to increase availability and recovery options for the search tier (search head clustering) and the indexing tier (indexer clusters and index replication).
-Administrative functions, such as the deployment server, deployer, and licensing server, rely on best practices to provide their resiliency.
-This article refers to those functions as the utility tier, and outlines the best practices to ensure their recoverability.
+Administrative functions known as the utility tier (for example, the deployment server, deployer, and licensing server) also rely on best practices for resiliency and recoverability.

 Impact of failures on the utility tier

 The components of the Splunk utility tier are used for Splunk administration.
 If any of these components are unavailable or destroyed, the respective functions and resources become unavailable.
-Note this does not include search heads, indexers, nor forwarders.
+Note that this does not include search heads, indexers, or forwarders.

 |Component||Impact if offline||Impact if destroyed|